barbatus/typescript/README.md

 ### Typings Processing

 This package compilers declaration and regular TypeScript files all together meaning that each file is processed according to its architectures.
-So placing a declaration file in the server folder, make it counted only for the server.
+So placing a declaration file in the server folder, for example, make it counted only for the server.

-Since each NPM package can contain parts as for the client (browser) as well as for the server (main), this package too recognizes two subfolders, `main` and `browser`, in the `typings` folder to follow that structure.
-So files from `main` will be compiled for the server, and from `browser` - for the client accordingly.
+Since each NPM package can contain parts as for the client (browser) as well as for the server (main), this package recognizes two subfolders, `main` and `browser`, in the `typings` folder to follow that structure.
+So files from the `main` will be compiled for the server, and from the `browser` - for the client accordingly.

 In order to install typings resources aligned with that structure, you'll need to add the following resolution to the `typings.json`: